The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Summary and Outlook

-The simulations with cyclonic rotation result in similar behaviour to that of the non-rotating case: the modulation amplitude falls off exponentially at two different slopes with the change of slope again occurring at $y\approx0.08$, which again happens to be at $y^+ = 40$--the transition between the viscous sub-layer and the buffer layer.
+The simulations with cyclonic rotation result in similar behaviour to that of the non-rotating case: the modulation amplitude falls off exponentially at two different slopes with the change of slope now occurring at $y\approx0.08$, which again happens to be at $y^+ = 40$--the transition between the viscous sub-layer and the buffer layer.
 Results for anti-cyclonic conditions were presented for $R_\Omega = 0.1$ and $0.3$.
-For both anti-cyclonic conditions the amplitude decay as a function of distance from the wall exhibits very different behavior than the non-rotating case or cyclonic conditions and deviates from the Stokes's solution.
+For both anti-cyclonic conditions the amplitude decay as a function of distance from the wall exhibits very different behavior than the non-rotating case or cyclonic conditions and deviates from Stokes' solution.
 We attributed this marked difference at $R_\Omega=0.1$ to the presence of Taylor rolls, which introduce spanwise inhomogeneities and prevent the adequate calculation of the amplitude response.
 Furthermore, for $R_\Omega=0.3$, the amplitude decay and phase delay at $y\geq0.2$ remains fairly constant and is consistent with the observations in \cite{VerschoofRubenA2018PdTt}.
-We conclude by noting that the correct non-dimensional time-scale of modulated and rotating turbulent Couette flow is $u_\tau/d$, leading to good correspondence of amplitude behavior between current simulations and those observed in experiments of \cite{VerschoofRubenA2018PdTt}.
+We conclude by noting that the correct non-dimensional time-scale of modulated and rotating turbulent Couette flow is the frictional time-scale $t_\tau$, and expressing the period as $T_\tau$ leads to good correspondence of the amplitude response behavior between these current simulations and the experimental observations of \cite{VerschoofRubenA2018PdTt}.

 The behaviour of the anti-cyclonic cases warrants further investigation, especially that seen at $R_\Omega=0.3$ which corresponds physically to a bulk region which feels the modulation all at once.
 Other types of modulation, such as periodic pulses should also be analyzed to find whether the average shear at the plates can be modified.
 To investigate these cases, more advanced ways of studying how the modulation propagates into the fluid must be developed, as the simple phase-averaged Fourier transform will not be able to produce adequate results.